Evaluating Balance Function￼

 Benign Paroxysmal Positional Vertigo (BPPV) is one of the most common types of inner-ear related dizziness.
 BPPV occurs as a result of displaced otoliths or otoconia, which are small crystals of calcium carbonate (also referred to as “canaliths”).
 The otoliths move in response to head movement and provoke brief episodes of spinning vertigo.

 Benign Paroxysmal Positional Vertigo (BPPV) Treatment

-Audiologists Mary Gamble and Denise E. Koehler and otolaryngologists Dr. Rohn and Dr. Gamble of Otolaryngology Specialists of North Texas are highly experienced and uniquely qualified to identify a wide variety of pathology and underlying medical conditions of the hearing and balance systems.
+Audiologists and otolaryngologists, Dr. Rohn, Dr. Gamble, and Dr. Kubala of Otolaryngology Specialists of North Texas are highly experienced and uniquely qualified to identify a wide variety of pathology and underlying medical conditions of the hearing and balance systems.
 If you would like to schedule an appointment with our office, please call our Plano office at 972-378-0633 or Dallas office at 214-239-1641.